ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

 ### What is this attack

 Making malicious connections to your database, SQL  attacks are designed to utilise your web applications to run arbitrary SQL queries against your database.
-As these queries are run by your web application, they can bypass existing security controls and NAC.
+As these queries are run by your web application, they can bypass existing security controls and Network Access Control.
 SQL Injections can take advantage of many different attack vectors, one of the most common is web queries as they tend to sit close to other services and have privileged access to databases.

 ### Signatures detected